 As you go along this challenging journey, you’ll develop certain skills and qualities that will serve as your “personal tools” in building a thriving small business.
 However, the learning process is going to be an excruciating one so if you’re smart, you’ll choose to be proactive and equip yourself with these “tools” from the get-go.

 How are you going to do that?
 Well, you’ve probably read a hundred posts about leadership, communication, marketing, sales, project management, planning, and all the other textbook skills every small business owner must know.
 But this post is different.
 Here you’ll learn real-world and actionable advice from successful entrepreneurs who started from where you’re at and are now running successful businesses that earn six to seven figures a year.
+Advice, which will also be very effective if you’re thinking about selling your business in the future.

 Here are the top skills and qualities every small business owner must have according to founders and CEOs of Backlinko, Financer.com, SnackMagic, and many more: